 In addition, saved spreadsheets also open in the same window.
 This is not ideal as you can’t compare spreadsheets in two or more windows.

-How to open multiple excel windows at the same time
+There are, however, a few workarounds that enable you to open multiple Excel windows at the same time.

-Opening Multiple Windows from the Excel Jump List
+- Opening Multiple Windows from the Excel Jump List

-- First, you can open multiple Excel windows from the software’s Jump List in Windows 10.
+- First, you can open multiple windows from the software’s Jump List in Windows 10.
 To do so, open Excel and right-click its taskbar icon as below.